Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios/index.md

 ### User properties

+!!!warning "User privacy warning"

+    Don't track any user data that may be against your privacy terms.

 User properties help you understand your users at the time they performed some action within your app.
 For example, you can learn about their device details, their preferences, or language.

 Amplitude-iOS's `AMPIdentity` class manages these features.

-!!!warning "User privacy warning"

-    Don't track any user data that may be against your privacy terms.
+Identify is for setting the user properties of a particular user without sending any event.
+The SDK supports these operations on individual user properties: `set`, `setOnce`, `unset`, `add`, `append`, `prepend`, `preInsert`, `postInsert`, and `remove`.
+Declare the operations via a provided Identify interface.
+You can chain together multiple operations in a single Identify object.

+The `AMPIdentify` object is passed to the Amplitude client to send to the server.
+Starting from release v8.15.0, identify events with set operations will be batched and sent with fewer events.
+This change doesn't affect the result the set operations.
+The flush interval for batched Identify's can be managed with `setIdentifyUploadPeriodSeconds`.

 #### Set a user property